KlayOracle/klayoracle-monorepo/Readme.md

 - Using sample [KLAY_USD](data-provider/feeds/KLAY_USD.json) and [WEMIX_USD](data-provider/feeds/WEMIX_USD.json), add all the feeds your data provider will serving to consumer contract.
 - Use the setup guide to understand and add a compatible feed.
 [Guide here](https://klayoracle.gitbook.io/v1.0.0/data-providers/)
-- Using the `make` command, generate unique 32 bytes string identifier for each adapter feed. example ` ADAPTERS="KLAY_USD.json WEMIX_USD.json make adapter-id-gen"` will generate `adapterId` for each feed.
+- Using the `make` command, generate unique 32 bytes string identifier for each adapter feed. example `make adapter-id-gen ADAPTERS="KLAY_USD.json WEMIX_USD.json"` will generate `adapterId` for each feed.
 - Optionally if you prefer to prettifier your feed after generating `adapterId`, use https://jsonformatter.curiousconcept.com/.
 - Deploy [OracleProvider](https://github.com/KlayOracle/klayoracle-monorepo/blob/development/oracle-contract/contracts/OracleProviderSample.sol) contract for each feed and replace the `oracleAddress` key.
+- Test if your Adapter will run successfully when sent to Node by running `make adapter-dry-run ADAPTERS="KLAY_USD.json WEMIX_USD.json"`
 - Add the certificate of the Node your data provider will be using to `data-provider/certs/node`.
 Update the path in `data-provider/config.yml`.
 - Update your organization details in `data-provider/config.yml`.
 - In `.env`, `HOST_IP` is the dns for reaching your data provider.
 As a rule of thumb if you are running multiple data provider don't run on same host,